mujahidalirattar3/Tech-Product-Dashboard/README.md

 ## Dataset

-The dashboard is built using multiple Excel files containing monthly sales records and customer review data.
+The dashboard is built using multiple Excel datasets, including monthly sales records, customer reviews, and supporting business data.

 ## Features